Skip to main content

 xref-relative-to

 • heading – this option considers the xref’s target as a child of current heading in the source document.
 If the xref is below a heading 3 in the source document, the content of the xref is promoted by three levels.
+This does not apply to transclude xrefs which promote by their set level always.

 heading